How to beat your competition (through digital marketing)

 - Figure out their social media strategies

-- Learn who their customers are
+- Learn who their potential customers are

 Ways to conduct competitor analysis:

 - Dig into their social media channels – learn who their target audience is, how they have chosen to grow and how often they communicate with their audience.
-Knowing these things will enable you to plan your own social media channels to take advantage of their downtime, their weaknesses, as well as answering their audiences’ questions.
+Knowing these things will enable you to plan your own social media channels to take advantage of their downtime, and their weaknesses, as well as answer their audiences’ questions.

 2. Local SEO

-If you aren’t on Google My Business and you have a local business, stop reading now and go set up a profile.
-At the very least claim your business on Google My Business, in case a nefarious competitor claims it on your behalf.
+If you aren’t on Google Business and you have a local business, stop reading now and go set up a profile.
+At the very least claim your business on Google Business, in case a nefarious competitor claims it on your behalf.

 Most consumers rely on local searches to yield the answers they’re looking for, and if your business isn’t there, they won’t come to you.

-By establishing a Google My Business profile you’ll ensure that your business is visible in any local Google search and on Google maps, in your local area.
+By establishing a Google Business profile you’ll ensure that your business is visible in any local Google search and on Google Maps, in your local area.
 But best of all, it’s free to sign up and your customers also get the opportunity to leave reviews for you.
 Nothing boosts sales quite like a 5* rating.